This post may contain affiliate links. Read my full disclosure policy.

 I love this technique of crosshatching the eggplant and you can use this same technique with other seasonings or marinades – think miso glaze, balsamic glaze, or even just olive oil, garlic, salt and pepper.

-Zaatar if unfamiliar, is a blend of Middle Eastern spices that, if you can’t find, can be easily mimicked at home.
+Zaatar if unfamiliar, is a blend of Middle Eastern spices that can be made at home or that can be purchased.

 Globe eggplant is “crosshatched”.
 Feel free to use smaller eggplant or Japanese eggplant which will cook faster and perhaps not need such dramatic crosshatching.

-Make a paste with spices and olive oil and brush it on the eggplant.
+Make a paste with Zaatar and olive oil and brush it on the eggplant.
 (You can make homemade Zaatar or try this Seattle brand– by Villa Jerada our favorite!)

-Bake in the oven for 1 hour, checking after 40 minutes and remembering smaller eggplant will take less time.
+Bake the eggplant in the oven for 1 hour, checking after 40 minutes, remembering smaller eggplant will take less time, bigger ones, more.